BakirDawood/Radiant-school/README.md

-# Radiant-school
+This is Dean

-Website for a School
+This repository contains webiste elements needed for a school website built on a template named kindergatern